Remarks on surfaces with $c_1^2 = 2\chi-1$ having non-trivial 2-torsion: Introduction

+Surfaces with $c_1^2 = 2 \chi -1$, $\chi = 4$, and $\mathrm{Tors} \simeq \mathbb{Z} / 2$ are known to exist and can be found in \cite{nonstandardpg3}.
+In \cite{nonstandardpg3}, Ciliberto and Mendes Lopes completely classified regular surfaces with $p_g = 3$ having non-birational bicanonical maps and without genus $2$ pencils, i.e., regular surfaces with $p_g = 3$ and of non-standard case for the non-birationality of the bicanonical maps.
+Among their results, they showed that any regular surface of non-standard case with $c_1^2 = 7$ and $p_g =3$ is obtained by performing a certain operation on what is known as Du Val's ancestor with $c_1^2=8$ and $p_g = 4$.
+Since these surfaces have non-trivial $2$-torsion divisors, as has been shown in \cite{nonstandardpg3}, these are examples of our surfaces for the case $\chi =4$.
+In fact, our structure theorem for surfaces with $c_1^2 = 2 \chi -1$, $\chi = 4$, and $\mathrm{Tors} \simeq \mathbb{Z} / 2$ shows that although we start from the different assumption, the resulting surfaces are exactly those seen in the paper \cite{nonstandardpg3}.

 Our complete description for the surfaces with $\chi =4$ asserts that any such surface $X$ is obtained roughly as a free quotient by $\mathbb{Z} /2$ of a double cover of the Hirzebruch surface $\varSigma_d = \mathbb{P} (\mathcal{O}_{\mathbb{P}^1} \oplus \mathcal{O}_{\mathbb{P}^1} (d))$ ($d=0$ or $2$).
-We will describe the branch divisor of the double cover, and determine the free action by $\mathbb{Z} /2$ (Theorem \ref{thm:maintheorem}, Remark \ref{rem:involutiondescription}).
+We shall describe the branch divisor of the double cover, and determine the free action by $\mathbb{Z} /2$ (Theorem \ref{thm:completedescription}, Remark \ref{rem:involutiondescription}).
 The branch divisor of the double cover turns out to be a member of the quadruple anticanonical system having exactly two $[3,3]$-points.
 The action by $\mathbb{Z} /2$ turns out to be a lifting of that on the Hirzebruch surface $\varSigma_d$.
-For the definition of $[3,3]$-points, see ``Notation and Terminology'' bellow.
+This description induces another description of our surfaces of the case $\chi =4$ (Proposition \ref{prop:anotherdescription}), which is almost the same as a description appearing in Ciliberto-Mendes Lopes \cite{nonstandardpg3}.
+Using our descriptions, we shall show that our surfaces of the case $\chi = 4$ has non-birational bicanonical maps and no pencil of curves of genus $2$ (Proposition \ref{prop:bicanonical}), hence completely coinciding with those seen in \cite{nonstandardpg3} (see also Remark \ref{rem:notecmdescr}).

+The coincidence of the resulting surfaces certainly implies possibility of another proof of our complete description, i.e., of a proof, like one for the case $c_1^2 = 2 \chi -2$ in Ciliberto-Mendes Lopes \cite{on2chi-2}, by showing that our surfaces with $\chi =4$ are of non-standard case for the non-birationality of the bicanonical maps.
+We however do not chose this way.
+We remark that our method has an advantage in the sense that we can show the irreducibility of the moduli space in a very explicit and elementary way.